-Note: I just started this project on January 21, 2017, and have hundreds of cemetery and grave photos (over 600 with a quick search) to compile and post.
+This is an ongoing, probably never-ending, project.
+I started it on January 21, 2017, when I had a little over 600 cemetery and grave photos to compile and post.
+Since that time, I have added several hundred more.
 My photos and transcriptions are listed first, then other cemetery/grave resources.

 Alaska Highway Graves & Memorials